Reading Literary Works

 By contrast, Jesus’s parable offers a clear way to cross the gateway to wisdom, though it is highly contingent.
 If a man is given the seed (the divine word) and it lands in fertile soil (a receptive soul) it can grow and he can harvest the fruit (wisdom).
 Wisdom is contingent because certain people may not want wisdom or may have souls that are not prepared for it or may be in an environment not conducive to it.
 Jesus even says that he doesn’t want everyone to understand his message: “To you are given the secrets of the Kingdom of God; but to those who are outside all comes through parables, so that they may have sight but not see, and hear but not understand, lest they be converted and forgiven.”
 The Kafka parable also shows us a gateway ― to justice ― but it is quite unclear whether it can be crossed at all or what justice will be on the other side.
 It is unclear whether the parable is meant for one person, for some people, or for everyone.

-Jesus compares something difficult to understand (how to spread wisdom) to something well-understood (that plants grow from seeds).
+Jesus compares something less understood (how to spread wisdom) to something more understood (that plants grow from seeds).
 The complicating factor in Jesus’ parable is that he presents different kinds of people with different kinds of souls to explain why wisdom grows in some but not in others.
 Kafka’s parable is less straightforward because he is comparing something difficult to understand (access to justice) to something that is strange and only partially known – a guard at a door meant only for one person.
 We understand the parable as being relevant to Joseph K., who belongs to a category (the accused), but why is he in that category?
-What is beyond the door?
 What other choices did the petitioner have?

 A major difference between the two parables is that Jesus limits interpretation while Kafka invites us to consider multiple interpretations and to continually speculate about what is unknown (and perhaps even unknowable).